Talent Development Programme

 To be a talent development group of excellence, which promotes analytical thinking and innovative problem-solving.

 To provide an O level (+) programme in analytical and innovative reasoning to develop scholars who are community change agents.

 About the Programme

-A Crescentian with high levels of creativity should possess fluency, flexibility and originality of thought.
-She would be receptive of new experiences, thoughts and actions of self and others.
+A TDP Crescentian with high levels of creativity should possess fluency, flexibility and originality of thought.
+She would be receptive to new experiences, thoughts and actions of self and others.
 There should be curiosity, a sense of speculation and a willingness to take calculated risks in thoughts and actions.
 Finally, she will be sensitive to details and have an aesthetic appreciation of ideas and objects.

 A TDP Crescentian with high task commitment will exhibit a high level of interest and involvement in a particular problem or area of study.
 She will have a high capacity for perseverance, determination, hard work, and dedicated practice to see through the research process and work towards proposing changes to give back to society.
 Such a student usually demonstrates a sense of self-confidence and a strong belief in her ability to carry out important work.

 Secondary 2 Innovation Programme (IVP) by MOE, GEB.

 Our Secondary 2 TDP Crescentians actively participated in an Innovation programme organised by MOE Gifted Education Branch.
 This initiative empowered our students to generate creative ideas and develop innovative products centered around themes like inclusivity, sustainability, and supporting students from low-income families.

 During the programme, students honed their problem-solving and inventive skills, engaged in practical problem-solving scenarios, and gained exposure to knowledge and experiences beyond the classroom by interacting with innovation mentors from tertiary institutions and other organisations.
 Regular IvP lessons, mentoring sessions by teacher mentors and peer feedback further enriched their learning.